Philippe-Jacques Abraham: Early life and education

+Martyrdom

-During the Assyrian genocide he tried to ask for protection from the local Kurdish Agha to spare the city's Christians.
-His efforts were ultimately futile and he was arrested by the Ottoman authorities on 21 August 1915.
+During the Assyrian genocide, Abraham tried to ask for protection from the local Kurdish Agha to spare the city's Christians.
+His efforts were ultimately futile, and he was arrested by the Ottoman authorities on 21 August 1915.
 The authorities had him executed a week later alongside the Syriac Catholic bishop Flavianus Michael Malke and his body was dragged in the town's streets.